AJRepo/ZimbraCertDeploy/README.md

 * Install certbot (e.g. `apt install certbot`) on the Zimbra server.

-* Install the certbot certificate once manually following https://wiki.zimbra.com/wiki/Installing_a_LetsEncrypt_SSL_Certificate  (longer explanation at https://postboxservices.com/blogs/post/lets-setup-zimbra-9-0-0-on-ubuntu-18-0-4-and-configure-letsencrypt-ssl-certificates-on-it  but your installation of certbot is better done via "apt install certbot" )
+* Install the certbot certificate once, manually, following https://wiki.zimbra.com/wiki/Installing_a_LetsEncrypt_SSL_Certificate  (longer explanation at https://postboxservices.com/blogs/post/lets-setup-zimbra-9-0-0-on-ubuntu-18-0-4-and-configure-letsencrypt-ssl-certificates-on-it  .
+If you are on Ubuntu, your installation of certbot is better done via "apt install certbot" as it will setup the cron scripts, etc.)

 * Move the file 50_ZimbraCertDeploy.sh to `/etc/letsencrypt/renewal-hooks/deploy/`